LIVEABOARD SEARCH

 A typical day aboard the Princess Dhonkamana liveaboard is carefully structured to balance exhilarating diving with ample time for relaxation and enjoying the breathtaking Maldivian scenery.
 The schedule is designed to maximise your underwater time while ensuring you are well-rested and well-fed throughout your liveaboard trip.

 Your day starts early with a light breakfast at 6 am to get you ready for the first dive of the day.
-By 7:30 am., you'll be back on the boat for a full, satisfying breakfast to refuel after your morning exploration.
-The rest of the morning is yours to relax on the sundeck, go snorkeling, or take a short excursion before the second dive, which typically begins around 10 am.
+By 7:30 am, you'll be back on the boat for a full, satisfying breakfast to refuel after your morning exploration.
+The rest of the morning is yours to relax on the sundeck, go snorkelling, or take a short excursion before the second dive, which typically begins around 10 am.

 Lunch is served at 12 pm, and it might occasionally be a special island picnic, giving you the chance to enjoy a meal on a secluded beach.
-The 3rd dive of the day is scheduled for 2:30 pm., followed by tea time at 5:30 pm., which features freshly baked cakes and biscuits.
-As the sun begins to set around 6:30 pm., you can try your hand at sunset fishing before dinner is served at 7:30 pm.
+The 3rd dive of the day is scheduled for 2:30 pm, followed by tea time at 5:30 pm, which features freshly baked cakes and biscuits.
+As the sun begins to set around 6:30 pm, you can try your hand at sunset fishing before dinner is served at 7:30 pm.
 To complete your comprehensive diving experience, at least 1 thrilling night dive is included in every trip, offering a unique perspective on the nocturnal marine life.

 The cuisine on the Princess Dhonkamana is a key feature of the trip.
 The onboard chefs specialise in a unique fusion of Italian-style dishes and fresh, locally sourced ingredients.
 You'll enjoy your meals served at the table, with dining options available in either the open-air upper deck (weather permitting) or the air-conditioned dining room.